CAPK Program and Service Updates COVID-19

 AmeriCorps: CAPK’s new AmeriCorps members will be helping the CAPK Food Bank get nutritious food to families across Kern County.

-Energy Program: Utility Assistance services provided by CAPK Energy will continue to be available to eligible low-income residents.
+Energy Program: Utility Assistance and Weatherization services provided by CAPK Energy are available to eligible low-income residents.
 Applications for services should be mailed or dropped off at our CAPK Energy Offices at 300 19th Street, Bakersfield CA 93301.
 On-site client assistance will be limited to a case-by-case basis to protect the public.

 VITA: CAPK’s Volunteer Income Tax Assistance program will continue to operate to provide no-cost assistance to clients during this unique tax season.